cloudmesh/cloudmesh-pi-burn/README.md

 ## Information about the SD Cards and Card Writer

 You need at least one SD Card writer.
-However, cm-pi-burn is supposed to work also with a USB hub in which you can plug in multiple SD Cards and burn one card at a time.
+However, `cms burn` is supposed to work also with a USB hub in which you can plug in multiple SD Cards and burn one card at a time.
 Once done, you can add a new batch, and you can continue writing.
 This is done for all specified